erik-meier/monster-library/README.md

 # Monster Library

-Web app for building encounters and viewing monster stat blocks for the tabletop roleplaying game Draw Steel.
+Web app for browsing and viewing monster stat blocks for the tabletop roleplaying game Draw Steel.

 ## Features

-- Browse and search through 238+ Draw Steel monsters
+- Browse and search through Draw Steel monsters
 - View detailed stat blocks with complete monster information
-- Optimized data structure for fast loading and small bundle sizes
 - Responsive design for desktop and mobile use
+- Fast loading and optimized performance

 ## Project Setup